0xyf77/0xyf77/README.md

 - 👋 Hi, I’m @0xyf77
 - 👀 I’m interested in creating tools for iOS and Android
-- 🌱 I’m currently learning Shell, Python and Swift
+- 🌱 I’m currently learning Shell and Python
 - 💞️ I’m looking to collaborate on a Windows 11 patch for Android devices
 - 📫 How to reach me: https://discord.gg/58esaRHv